The Symbolism of Hokusai’s The Great Wave Off Kanagawa

 Few artworks are as instantly recognisable as The Great Wave off Kanagawa by Katsushika Hokusai.
 This iconic Japanese wave painting, often simply called the Kanagawa wave, transcends time and culture.
 But beyond its visual beauty lies powerful symbolism of nature, mortality, and Japanese identity.

-In this article, you will find out the deeper meaning behind Hokusai’s artwork, exploring what makes The Great Wave more than just a stunning image.
+In this article, you will out what makes The Great Wave a stunning masterpiece in tradition and history.

 Who Was Katsushika Hokusai?